lneoe/gotranslate/README.md

 4. Enjoy yourself :)

-##Download the translate
+##Download gotranslate
-also you can download gotranslate
+you can download gotranslate,and do step 3
 [Linux](http://goer.im/translate_Archlinux)